-How to Get Rid of Algae in Drinking Water and Prevent It in Filtered Water Pitchers
+How to Remove Algae from Drinking Water and Prevent It in Water Filter Pitchers

 Even if the algae in drinking water is not deemed as harmful, it can impact the taste and odor of drinking water.
 For example, last summer residents of Fayettville, Arkansas were advised that their tap water tastes and smells differently due to increased amounts of algae in Beaver Lake (officials say the water was still safe to drink).
 The algae gives a “fishy” taste and smell to water.